wimverstuyf/woo-eenvoudigfactureren/README.md

 ### Steps of installation

-1. Upload and unzip `woo-eenvoudigfactureren.zip` to the `/wp-content/plugins/` directory
+1. Unzip `woo-eenvoudigfactureren.zip` to the `/wp-content/plugins/woo-eenvoudigfactureren/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. In the WordPress admin section of your online shop configure the plugin by adding your EenvoudigFactureren credentials in the EenvoudigFactureren API Settings page.
 4. That's it!
 By default a new invoice will be automatically created in EenvoudigFactureren on order creation.